During job interviews for some positions, and in some industries, you can expect to get questions about industry trends.

-Being engaged with the industry shows you care about it — it's an indicator that you're passionate about work, and will go beyond the bare minimum as an employee.
+Being engaged with the industry shows you care about it—it's an indicator that you're passionate about work, and will go beyond the bare minimum as an employee.

 Interviewers and recruiters are very likely to expect you to know about trending topics in your profession and/or career field.
+Here's what you need to know to give meaningful responses to questions about trends.

 How to Answer Interview Questions About Trends in Your Profession